liuyaojun1/Tools-for-Data-Science/README.md

 # Tools-for-Data-Science
-This is my final assignement for "Tools for Data Science", which include:
+This is my final assignment for "Tools for Data Science", which includes:
 1. The main Jupyter Notebooks file for "DataScienceEcosystem.ipynb"
-2. The 10 required screenshots
+2. The 11 required screenshots

 Thank you so much for reading and grading!